Scalar field dark energy models: Current and forecast constraints

 Second, the evidence ratios are, in general, sensitive to the adopted prior on $w_0$; this is not surprising, since the $\Lambda$CDM value $w_0=-1$ is at the boundary of the more restrictive NEC prior.
 On the other hand, in cases where $w_0$ is well constrained by the (combined) data and has a central value greater than $-1$, the resulting value is insensitive to the choice of prior, as expected.

-Third, when all the data are combined, we find $w_0=-0.908\pm0.035$, about 2.6$\sigma$ discrepant from $\Lambda$CDM, with the evidence ratio substantially favoring \citep{Kass95} the \wphicdm\ model when the physical NEC prior is imposed.
-We have verified that our results are consistent with those of \refcite{Lodha24}, who used the $w_a=-1.58(1+w_0)$ fit, i.e., we find $w_0=-0.917\pm 0.035$ when using DES-SN5YR+DESI Year 1 BAO+\textit{Planck}+ACT.
+Third, \textit{when all the data are combined, we find $w_0=-0.904^{+0.034}_{-0.033}$, about 2.9$\sigma$ discrepant from $\Lambda$CDM, with the evidence ratio favoring the \wphicdm\ model \refedit{substantially (or almost strongly),\footnote{according to the \citet{Kass95} scale}} when the physical NEC prior is imposed.} The parameter shifts from using SDSS+DESI DR1 BAO to DESI DR2 are only 1.3\% for $\Omega_{\rm m}$ and 0.4\% for $w_0$, within (for $\Omega_{\rm m}$) and well within (for $w_0$) the 1$\sigma$ uncertainties.
+We note that \refcite{Camilleri24} found $w_0=-0.867^{+0.041}_{-0.040}$ for \wphicdm\,, in 3$\sigma$ disagreement with $\Lambda$CDM, based on DES-SN5YR+SDSS-BAO+CMB and using the CMB `shift parameter' in place of a full CMB likelihood analysis.
+We attribute the shift in $w_0$ to the replacement of SDSS with DESI BAO data, the addition of DES-Y3 3x2pt data, and potentially the different CMB analysis.
+As a check on our results, we have also verified that our results using DESI DR1 are consistent with those of \refcite{Lodha24}, who used the $w_a=-1.58(1+w_0)$ fit, i.e., we find $w_0=-0.917\pm 0.035$ when using DES-SN5YR+DESI DR1 BAO+\textit{Planck}+ACT.